GitHub Codespaces, Coder, and Enterprise Customers

 - Surprisingly lots of clicks, a proprietary extension, and pop-ups to get to a local VS Code connected to Codespaces

 - Creating a branch took like 20+ seconds to complete

 - Limited compute options - maybe I want additional storage but do not need more compute.
 You are forced to choose the larger, more expensive configuration.

 However, I didn't write this blog post to talk about the user experience of GitHub Codespaces.
 Rather I want to share what I see in Coder's enterprise customers and their requirements for remote development.

 Coder has enterprise customers using GitHub, usually GitHub Enterprise "GHE", their self-hosted product, GitHub Enterprise Cloud "GEC," a single-tenant cloud offering, or GitHub Pro and Team.
-Codespaces works today with GEC, Pro, and Team but is not currently an option for GHE customers.
+Codespaces works today with Pro and Team but is not currently an option for GEC and GHE customers.

 If enterprise customers use self-hosted GitHub, and need a remote development platform, Coder continues to be the first call to explore and investigate remote development since Codespaces is not an option.

 While GitHub is the provider of choice for individuals, we see a different story in the enterprise.
 We often see GitLab in many enterprise accounts, particularly in industries like financial services, insurance, and the public sector.
 Bitbucket is common in our large enterprise customers too.
 We see many enterprises in the process of migrating between git providers.
 With a remote development platform tied to a specific git provider, you lose the flexibility of offering the same remote development experience across providers.
 Let's also not forget Azure DevOps and Coder has many customers who use ADO for source control.